 A Portfolio, submitted at the completion of the internship, will be a major part of every business internship experience.
 The portfolio will include

-a.) background and profile of the sponsoring firm, agency, or organization;
+1.) background and profile of the sponsoring firm, agency or organization;

-c.) evaluation of how the internship might prove valuable in career advancement, along with identification of experience gained that would not have been accomplished in a classroom;
+3.) evaluation of how the internship might prove valuable in career advancement, along with identification of experience gained that would not have been accomplished in the classroom;

-d.) completed Sponsor Evaluation of Intern Performance form, and,
+4.) completed Sponsor Evaluation of Intern Performance form; and,

 If you would like to intern at a company, go to its website, contact its human resources department or representative, and see if it has a structured internship program and instructions on how to apply.
-When you are selected for an internship, please direct the company’s internship coordinator to contact Jim Davis, College of Business Internship Director, 912.478.5820 or firstname.lastname@example.org.
-You may check the notebook in Student Services Center, College of Business, Room #1100, for posting of companies currently inquiring about interns.
+When you are selected for an internship, please direct the company’s internship coordinator to contact Jim Davis, College of Business Internship Director, 912-478-5820 or firstname.lastname@example.org.
+You may check the notebook in the Student Services Center, College of Business, Room #1100, for a list of companies currently inquiring about interns.

 Internships with a current employer are not permitted unless the internship is in a different area (i.e., department, division) of the business than the employee’s current job, and the internship duties are significantly different than the duties of the current job.
 Internships in a family-owned business, when the student is a member of the family, are not permitted.

-For a sample list of companies that have employed interns from Georgia Southern University, see click here.
+For a sample list of companies that have employed interns from Georgia Southern University, click here.

 Internships continue to be increasingly popular with College of Business students.
 Make plans, now, to join the growing ranks!